Michael Beetham: Later life

 In 2010 Beetham spent time working with the author Peter Jacobs on a biography entitled "Stay the Distance: The Life and Times of Marshal of the Royal Air Force Sir Michael Beetham".
 The book was published in February 2011.

 In retirement he lived in South Creake, near Fakenham in Norfolk.

-Beetham died on 24 October 2015, aged 92.
-The then Chief of the Air Staff, Sir Andrew Pulford, was to say of Beetham that he was "one of the greatest leaders the Royal Air Force has produced."
+Marshal of the RAF Beetham died on 24 October 2015, aged 92.
+The then Chief of the Air Staff, Air Chief Marshal Sir Andrew Pulford, was to say of Beetham that he was "one of the greatest leaders the Royal Air Force has produced."

 Personal life

 In 1956 he married Patricia Elizabeth Lane; they have one son and one daughter.
 Lady Beetham died in January 2016.